danieljohannsson/danieljohannsson/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi ,
-I'm Daníel Jóhannsson, a passionate Software Engineer at ____ with a passion for technology and entreprenuership.
+I'm Daníel Jóhannsson, a passionate Software Engineer at _TBA_ with a passion for technology and entreprenuership.

 ### 🔭 Currently building
 - stock-rec, a stock recommendation app for retail investors.